 SOAR also has several on demand training modules available on our website.
 A few examples:

-Conversation-Rich Education for Anti-Racist Teaching/Learning Environments conversations provide opportunities for faculty and staff to dialogue on issues of race, diversity, equity, and inclusion.
 Furman facilitators lead 75-minute conversations with interested faculty or staff groups on any of the following topics.
-Furman CREATE facilitators can customize conversations to the needs of the group.
+Furman THRIVE facilitators can customize conversations to the needs of the group.
 To schedule a conversation for your team and learn about other facilitated conversations, contact Robyn Andrews.

 Sense of belonging and mattering are key predictors in student and colleague success and retention.
-We can support an inclusive climate when we understand impact vs. intent, employ empathetic active listening, and diffuse micro-aggressions.
-In this conversation, we will discuss case studies to guide development of potential action plans for how to be an anti-racist ally.
+We can support an inclusive climate when we understand impact vs. intent and employ empathetic active listening.
+In this conversation, we will discuss case studies to guide development of potential action plans.

 University classrooms offer unique spaces for exploring topics with people who hold different, even conflicting, perspectives.
 Good facilitation does not require that you have expertise on all topics.
 Instead, focus on developing skills to identify and manage sensitive topics, cognitive dissonance, and emotionally charged conversations.
 This session will help with strategies to prepare for challenging conversations before they occur, to navigate difficult moments during these conversations, and to recuperate after challenging conversations.